mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Fixed layout of intro stage and hide potion button when clicked.

-**Thoughts** The game almost ready to play and will show it to everyone on Twitter tomorrow.
+**Thoughts** The game is almost ready to play and will show it to everyone on Twitter tomorrow.
 Also, I'm starting to get confident in writing JavaScript functions, innerHTML, Style, and if statement conditions.
-I like it how when I want to make small changes in my web game and tweaked little bit of JS codes and worked exactly the way I want to.
+I like it how when I want to make small changes in my web game and have tweaked little bit of JS codes and worked exactly the way I want to.
 In other words, I begin to understand basics of JavaScript and I feel great!